 60 meter rope, 2 sets of nuts, double rack up to #4 camalots, long slings, draws, helmet.

 You have to build all your anchors.

-I find it useful to make a copy of a route description.
+I find it useful to make a copy of a route description and bring topo.
 If you don't have one, stop at the ranger station, they can make you a copy.

 You also need to register prior your climb, and carry a copy of your permit with you.
 Don't forget to sign in at the ranger station for your climb and drop off your permit after you are done with climbing.
 Most of the climbs are possible to view from different overlooks, and climbing rangers like to keep eye on climbers during the busy season.